 For example, how many times did a customer's fleet of vehicles fill up at a fueling station?
 That information can be obtained and automatically input into Google Analytics directly from a database that collects the card data.
 That data would also include unique customer information.

 Marketers can now determine when and where customers went and what they purchased.
-Furthermore, thar behavior can be further analyzed to determine which online or offline campaign had influence on the actions of that customer.
+Furthermore, their behavior can be further analyzed to determine which online or offline campaign had influence on the actions of that customer.

 The primary objective of marrying offline and online attribution is to derive specific return on ad spend (ROAS) data that helps determine future campaigns and hopefully results in increased sales.